-10. Income Taxes
+12. Income Taxes

-The Company's income tax provision of \$0.4 million and \$0.3 million for the three months ended March 31, 2018 and 2017, respectively, consists primarily of foreign income taxes at certain of the Company's international entities and minimum state taxes for its U.S.-based entities.
-The Company's income tax expense is significantly higher than the expected statutory rate tax expense due primarily to losses at U.S. and international subsidiaries whose net operating losses are fully reserved.
+The Company's income tax provision of \$0.2 million and \$0.4 million for the three months ended March 31, 2019 and 2018, respectively, consists primarily of foreign income taxes at certain of the Company's international entities and minimum state taxes for its U.S.-based entities.
+The Company has income tax expense rather than an expected benefit based on statutory rates due primarily to losses at U.S. and international subsidiaries whose net operating losses are fully reserved.